sarathcrajeevan/ai-zoology-drug-dev/3_tags/dipole dipole interaction.md

-when two molecules in the opposite charges sit beside each other it attracts
+when two molecules in the opposite [[charge]]s sit beside each other it attracts